 The symptoms of a headache in a child depend upon the child's age and the type of headache.
 Headaches are generally classified as primary (ie, the headache itself is the disease) or secondary to another illness and represent one of the symptoms of that illness.
 The most common types of primary headaches in childhood are migraine and tension-type headaches, while the most common secondary headaches are associated with an infectious illness or are related to an injury.

 Illness or injury-related headaches — Viral or upper respiratory infections are a common cause of headaches in children.
 The headache may last for several days during the course of an illness and occurs at the same time as the other symptoms of the illness.
 A key feature of headache related to an infection is that when the infection gets better, the headache should get better, too.
 If this does not happen, then an alternative explanation for the headache must be investigated.

-Bacterial meningitis, a serious and sometimes life-threatening infection, can also cause a headache, although other signs and symptoms are usually also present.
-These may include fever, sensitivity to light, neck stiffness, nausea, vomiting, confusion, lethargy, and/or irritability.
+Bacterial meningitis, a serious and life-threatening infection, can also cause a headache, usually accompanied by other symptoms.
+Other symptoms may include fever, sensitivity to light, neck stiffness, nausea, vomiting, confusion, lethargy, and/or irritability.
 (See "Patient education: Meningitis in children (Beyond the Basics)".)

 Head injuries, which can occur at home, school, or while playing sports, are a common cause of headaches.
 Typically these headaches last a few hours, with 80 percent getting better within 7 to 10 days.
 Children who have a head injury and who also have nausea, vomiting, loss of consciousness, or other worrisome signs or symptoms should be evaluated by a health care provider.
 (See 'When to seek help' below and "Patient education: Head injury in children and adolescents (Beyond the Basics)".)